os-js/manual.os-js.org/src/v3/install/README.md

 npm run serve
 ```

+Now open [http://localhost:8000](http://localhost:8000) in your browser to launch OS.js.

 ### Docker Setup

 A Docker setup is also provided (mainly aimed at development).
 It performs all the necessary steps for you, including installation of some default packages: